 Common Services VPN topology is hard to use in typical service provider networks as it requires non-overlapping customer address space (as Nosx said: “It created far more problems than it solved, and better solutions (more secure, more scalable, more managable) are available now”).

-It still has some utility in environments with coordinated address space (large enterprise/governmental networks) as described in my Enterprise MPLS/VPN Deployment webinar (register or buy a recording).
+It still has some utility in environments with coordinated address space (large enterprise/governmental networks) as described in my Enterprise MPLS/VPN Deployment webinar.